 - Harvest lettuce, radish and other salad crops.

-- Harvest early varieties of strawberries and raspberries.
+- Harvest early varieties of strawberries.

 If you have a little more time to spare…